Policies and Procedures for Admissions and Continuing Enrollment

 Please use the following information to guide you through our admissions/application process.
 We are happy to answer any questions and encourage you to call the school office at 858-270-9350.
 Maria Montessori School does not discriminate on the basis of race, color, sex, creed, national or ethnic origin, sexual orientation or gender in its admission procedures.

 - Parents should contact the school office with any questions about the school.

-- If you wish to apply for a space for your child, an appointment will be scheduled, usually for a Wednesday morning.
+- If you wish to apply for a space for your child, please call the office to schedule a tour.
 At this time, parents meet with a school administrator and tour the school.